 In 1948, following completion of army service, he opened Edell’s Drug Store at 1978 Queen Street in Etobicoke, the first shomer Shabbat drug store in the city.
 He operated a second store at 494 Spadina Avenue in the late 1940s.
 In 1955, the Queen Street location was expropriated by the City of Toronto.
-Subsequently, Edell founded Elmdale Investments, the company that built and managed the Elmhurst Plaza in Etobicoke where he reopened the drug store, renamed Elmhurst Drugs.
-He also invested in two retail textile stores, Deltex Drapery and Dodd’s Drapery, founded by a group of businessmen that included his cousin, Israel Edell.
+Subsequently, Edell founded Elmdale Investments, the company that built and managed the Elmhurst Plaza in Etobicoke.
+It was there that he reopened the drug store, which he renamed Elmhurst Drugs.
+He also invested in two retail textile stores—Deltex Drapery and Dodd’s Drapery—that were founded by a group of businessmen that included his cousin, Israel Edell.

 In 1952, Sol married Doreen “Dolly” Weinstock, the daughter of Moishe and Sylvia Weinstock.
-They lived in the newly developed suburb of Bathurst and Wilson, North York, with their four children: Ethel, Simcha, Malka and Joseph.
-Dolly passed away in 1966 after ten years of marriage, after which Sol married Celia (nee Rogen) Hoffman of Hamilton.
+They lived in the newly developed suburb of Bathurst and Wilson, North York, with their four children: Ethel, Simcha, Malka, and Joseph.
+Dolly passed away in 1966 after ten years of marriage, after which Sol married Celia Hoffman (née Rogen) of Hamilton.

 Another of Sol Edell’s interests was ensuring the preservation of local Jewish cemeteries.
 He was president of the Jones Avenue Cemetery, and on the board of Pardes Shalom and the Bathurst Lawn Cemetery, Clanton Park section.

-Edell was actively involved in, or provided financial support, to many educational, professional and religious organizations.
+Edell was actively involved in, or provided financial support, to many educational, professional, and religious organizations.
 A sister-in-law suggested he took it as his personal mission to help the needy.
-A well-loved and much respected member of the community, Sol Edell passed away in April 2000 at the age of 81 years.
+A well-loved and much respected member of the community, Sol Edell passed away in April 2000 at the age of eighty-one.